itssamuelrowe/binarystars/content/basics-of-java/understanding-keywords.md

     * `static` and
     * `void`

 In Java there are 51 keywords.
-They’re listed in alphabetical order here.
+They're listed in alphabetical order here.

 | | | | | |
 |----------------|--------------|-----------|------------|--------|